1hAck-0/zeroimport/README.md

 }
 ```

-The following example shows how you could call `MmIsAddressValid` without statically importing the function in your driver.
+The following example shows how you could for example call `MmIsAddressValid` without statically importing the function in your driver.
 This can be, of course, applied to any imported function you want to call.
 ```cpp
 PVOID Address = 0;